 However, in reality, it is incorrect.
 These two routing policies are not just for routing the request to the nearest resource.

 Route 53 policies is an important topic to cover during the preparation of AWS certifications.
-If you are preparing for AWS Certified Solutions Architect Associate and AWS Certified SysOps Administrator Associate exam, then it is a must read topic.
+If you are preparing for AWS Associate Architect Certification and AWS Certified SysOps Administrator Associate exam, then it is a must read topic.
+For more details, you can go through with the complete guide of AWS Solution Architect Associate.

 So, let’s look into these two Route 53 policies (i.e. Route 53 Latency-based Routing policy and Route 53 Geolocation Routing Policy) with a use case scenario.